smarttommyau/aiot_bedroom/README.md

 - AI analysis
 - Camera Connector
 ## AI analysis
-- use the live_analysis,ipynb as the main program
+- use the live_analysis.ipynb as the main program(For pc)
 ## Camera Connector
-- live_connection.py as the server
+- live_connection.py as the server(For pc)
-- flir-cam-connect as the client source code
+- flir-cam-connect as the client source code(For Cat S60)

 ## More Details
 Look at the project documents